-We offer Open Sabbats all year long for the public.
-These events are every six weeks on the Saturday evening closest to the actual date of the Sabbat.
+We offer Open Sabbats occasionally for some of the more popluar events and these are generally held on the Saturday evening closest to the actual date of the Sabbat.
 They are child friendly and open to newbies, friends and family of the students.
 The Rituals are typically outside in our stone Circle with feasting afterward.
 They are generally potluck events with singing and drumming around the fire later.

 We request a $5 donation for each adult at the Open Sabbats; this helps to defray costs at the Coven House.
 Our group typically provides the main dish for events, in addition to paper plates, napkins, plastic ware, cups, drinks and toilet paper, so contributions are immediately recycled for this sort of public use.
 This donation is especially important at Sabbats because some events can get 30+ attendees.

 High Priestess Gwen Gardner is the Local Coordinator for the Pagan Pride Project in Montana and is the Regional Coordinator for Montana, Idaho, Colorado, Utah, Wyoming and Nebraska.
 Please contact her for more information or for details about vending or teaching at the event.

 Summerfest was an event we traveled to in the Billings area for many years.
 Lady Nytewind graciously accepted our offer to continue her work after her retirement, so we hope to be organizing this or something similar for the future.

 Women's Goddess Circle